Tank 500 Hi-Charge: the body-on-frame giant that learned to drive from a socket

 Tank 500 Hi-Charge

-The dynamics are confident in all modes for this format.
-Even on pure electric traction, the SUV does not look slow and calmly stays slightly faster than the city traffic.
-In hybrid modes, the acceleration characteristics almost do not depend on the charge level.
-The claimed 6.9 seconds to 100 km/h looks optimistic, but the car accelerates to a maximum of 180 km/h without strain.
-At the same time, the transitions between the operating modes of the power plant are almost not felt - a slight jolt is possible only at very low speeds.
+The dynamics are confident in all modes for a vehicle of this format.
+Even on pure electric power, the SUV does not feel slow and calmly keeps up at slightly above the pace of city traffic.
+In hybrid modes, the nature of acceleration is almost independent of the charge level.
+The official 6.9 seconds to 100 km/h looks optimistic, but the car accelerates to its maximum 180 km/h without strain.
+At the same time, transitions between the powertrain's operating modes are almost imperceptible — a slight jolt is possible only at very low speeds.

-On the road, the Tank 500 Hi-Charge surprises with its level of comfort.
-Sound insulation with acoustic glazing, stability on a straight line, predictable steering and no reaction to rutting make long trips easy.
-The frame construction and weight make themselves felt on small bumps, but it is almost impossible to break through the suspension.
-I would like more efficient brakes, but in general the car's manners correspond to its class and purpose.
+On the move, the Tank 500 Hi-Charge surprises with its level of comfort.
+Sound insulation with acoustic glazing, straight-line stability, predictable steering, and the absence of sensitivity to ruts make long journeys easy.
+The body-on-frame design and weight make themselves felt over small bumps, but it is practically impossible to bottom out the suspension.
+The brakes could use more effectiveness, but overall the vehicle's manners match its class and purpose.

-The interior emphasizes the status of the model.
-The driver has access to a projection display, a comfortable steering wheel and a seat with heating, ventilation and eight massage modes.
-The second row has even more space and almost the maximum set of options, including a separate climate zone, massage, control tablet and sockets.
-Compromises are evident in the trunk: due to the battery, the volume has been reduced to 445 liters, the floor has become higher, and some practical solutions have disappeared.
-But the 220 V socket has been preserved and has become more powerful - 2.2 kW.
+The interior emphasizes the model's status.
+The driver gets a head-up display, a comfortable steering wheel, and a seat with heating, ventilation, and eight massage modes.
+In the second row there is even more space and nearly the maximum set of options, including a separate climate zone, massage, a control tablet, and power outlets.
+The compromises appear in the trunk: because of the battery, volume has been reduced to 445 liters, the floor has become higher, and some practical solutions have disappeared.
+On the other hand, the 220 V outlet has been retained and has become more powerful — 2.2 kW.

 Tank 500 Hi-Charge